Mr-H/iDAAS/docs/Design/IntegrationStandardsSupported.md

 acknowledged or negatively acknowledged during processing.
 Finally, healthcare systems and integrations typically involve a FIFO based messaging pattern, every message must be processed in order.

-The Intelligent DaaS (Data as a Service) Platform has been tested and has the following HL7 v2 support.
+The Intelligent DaaS (Data as a Service) Platform has been tested and has the following HL7 v2 support, there is no notion of vendors within our implementations and we have working implementations with large and small EMR/EHR vendors.

-## HL7

 |Message Trigger| Details |
 |------|------|